godarderik/tripadvisortest/README.md

 ## Running the Code

 I used Python 2.7.9 and its standard libraries.
 The data I generated is found in the data folder.
-The code can be run by calling “python BestHotelDea.pyl” followed by the required parameters.
+The code can be run by calling “python BestHotelDea.py” followed by the required parameters.

 ## Assumptions